 Cannabis is an incredible plant with many different medicinal uses.
-But have you ever wondered how cannabis can provide so much variety when it comes to its uses and effects?
+But have you ever wondered how medical marijuana can provide so much variety when it comes to its uses and effects?

 You’ve probably heard of the cannabinoids THC (which provides cannabis with much of its psychotropic and medicinal effects) and CBD (which is praised for having medicinal benefits without the same kind of intoxicating effects as THC), but there are a plethora of so many more cannabinoids to discover.

-To truly understand how any type of cannabis might affect you, you need to get a basic understanding of how these active chemicals interact with your body, and each other.
+To truly understand how any type of medical marijuana might affect you, you need to get a basic understanding of how these active chemicals interact with your body and each other.

 Not sure where to start?
 This guide will take you through the basics of cannabinoids, covering each major cannabinoid and helping you to discover which ones might be right for you.

 Cannabinoids like THC and CBD have some incredible effects, but how do they work?
 Well, scientists researching cannabinoids tried to figure this out and actually discovered an entire system in the human body that nobody had known about.
 This system—called the ‘endocannabinoid system—is made up of CB1 and CB2 receptors which can be found throughout the human body.

 These receptors interact with chemicals that the human body makes naturally—called ‘endocannabinoids.’
 Endocannabinoids include chemicals such as 2-AG, anandamide, virodhamine, and 2-arachidonoyl glycerol ether.

 This interaction between the endocannabinoids and their corresponding receptors plays a crucial role in maintaining your body’s internal balance or homeostasis.
 The endocannabinoid system regulates some very important aspects of your health, like: